 Does it matter if Denmark has a presidential system or a coalition-based relational democracy?
 Not really.
 Denmark will always be a well-governed place because it is Danish.
 I am sure Danish wonks love debating this or that, but zoom out a little bit, view things from the rocking chair of an old man, and it doesn’t matter at all.

-First, the “swamp” in itself does not have to be a negative thing.
-If you think about it as a sort of oligarchy, there are indeed plenty of historical examples for rather successful oligarchic polities.
+See, the “swamp” in itself does not have to be a negative thing.
+If you think about it as a sort of oligarchy, there are indeed plenty of historical examples of rather successful oligarchic polities.
 Britain of the 18th and early 19th centuries was a tremendously successful state.
 It stood triumphantly as a rich, free, and militarily successful (but for the American Revolution) nation that was continuously increasing its prosperity.
 It was by no means a democracy, however.
-Until the reforms of the mid-19th-century, voting in Britain was limited to a select few.
-The House of Lords was still extremely powerful, and the country was in general governed by the good-old-boys club of the aristocrats and the wealthy.
+Until the reforms of the mid-19th century, voting in Britain was limited to a select few.
+The House of Lords was still extremely powerful, and the country was in general governed by a good-old-boys club of the aristocrats and the wealthy.
 Nonetheless, they did a pretty good job.

 Another classic example is the Most Serene Republic of Venice.
 The Republic of St. Mark had stood for a thousand years, most of them in a state of astonishing prosperity and freedom, especially by comparison to the rest of contemporary Europe.
 If you were somehow to be transported into 12th century Europe, the place to go wouldn’t be France or England with their muddy streets and thatched barns, but the glittering palaces and trade houses of Venice.
 But then again Venice too was not a democracy.
 It was literally a swamp, and so was its political system.
 Venice was governed by a tightly connected web of aristocrats who had probably benefitted one another greatly, but in the process also had also greatly benefitted Venice itself.